James Wilkinson: Connections with Aaron Burr

 In 1804–05, Wilkinson met in person with Aaron Burr, and they exchanged letters regarding Burr's conspiracy.
 After Burr's arrest, he claimed he was leading a group of settlers to take up residence on land in Texas which he had leased from the Spanish government in Mexico.
-The government charged Burr with treason and claimed he intended to separate the then-western states and territories from the United States and establish an independent nation.
+The government charged Burr with treason and claimed he intended to separate the western states and territories from the United States and establish an independent nation.

 Since Wilkinson was both the senior brigadier general of the United States Army and the Louisiana governor, Burr cultivated his support.
 In 1806 Burr is supposed to have sent a coded, unsigned letter (the "Cipher Letter", which Burr later denied having written) to Wilkinson, which stated that he was ready to commence his movement to Texas.
 Burr's subsequent efforts to recruit participants in his plans became public, raising fears that he was conspiring with England to start a war with Spain.
 Wilkinson became fearful that his role in Burr's plans and/or his spying for Spain would be exposed.
 In October 1806 Wilkinson sent to President Jefferson a letter in which he painted Burr's actions in the worst possible light, while portraying himself as innocent of any involvement.
 Jefferson ordered Burr's arrest, and Burr was apprehended near Natchez, Mississippi.

 Wilkinson testified at Burr's trial, and the documents presented as evidence included the "cipher letter", which Wilkinson had given the prosecution.
-However the letter was clearly altered to minimize Wilkinson's culpability.
+However, the letter was clearly altered to minimize Wilkinson's culpability.
 This forgery, coupled with Wilkinson's obviously self-serving testimony, had the effect of making Burr seem to be the victim of an overzealous government.
-The grand jury nearly produced enough votes in favor of indicting Wilkinson for misprision of treason, and foreman John Randolph said of Wilkinson that he was a "mammoth of iniquity", the "most finished scoundrel", and "the only man I ever saw who was from the bark to the very core a villain."
+The grand jury nearly produced enough votes in favor of indicting Wilkinson for misprision of treason, and foreman John Randolph said of Wilkinson that he was a "mammoth of iniquity", the "most finished scoundrel," and "the only man I ever saw who was from the bark to the very core a villain".

-During Burr's trial, Wilkinson placed New Orleans under martial law, against the will of Governor Claiborne, and imprisoned several people whom he thought may be able to connect him to Burr, along with attorneys who tried to defend them.
+During Burr's trial, Wilkinson placed New Orleans under martial law, against the will of Governor Claiborne, and imprisoned several people whom he thought might be able to connect him to Burr, along with attorneys who tried to defend them.

-He was removed from the Territorial Governor's office after being publicly criticized for heavy-handed administration and abuse of power (and replaced with Meriwether Lewis).
+He was removed from the territorial governor's office after being publicly criticized for heavy-handed administration and abuse of power and was replaced with Meriwether Lewis.
 In addition, his actions around the Burr conspiracy became public, which aroused the public against him and led to two Congressional inquiries into his private ventures and intrigues.
-President James Madison, who had succeeded Jefferson in 1809, ordered a military court of inquiry in 1811, which resulted in a court-martial that exonerated Wilkinson.
+President James Madison, who had succeeded Jefferson in 1809, ordered a military court-martial in 1811, which exonerated Wilkinson.